Aelita0319/cs302/Project 19 Design Document.md

 ## Background

-Develop a tool on the Linux platform.
+Develop a tool for memory usage on the Linux platform.

 ## Description